lealceldeiro/gms/client/README.md

 ### Running unit tests

 Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io) and `npm run testwatch` in order to watch for changes while running the tests.
+With `npm run testcoverage` it can be generated a coverage report.

 ### Running end-to-end tests